istio/istio.io/_docs/concepts/security/mutual-tls.md

 ### Deployment phase (VM/bare-metal Machines Scenario)

-1. Istio Citadel creates a gRPC service to take CSR request.
+1. Citadel creates a gRPC service to take CSR request.

-1. Node agent creates the private key and CSR, sends the CSR to Istio Citadel for signing.
+1. Node agent creates the private key and CSR, sends the CSR to Citadel for signing.

-1. Istio Citadel validates the credentials carried in the CSR, and signs the CSR to generate the certificate.
+1. Citadel validates the credentials carried in the CSR, and signs the CSR to generate the certificate.

 1. Node agent puts the certificate received from Citadel and the private key to Envoy.